 Biography

-Milenko studied composition at the Royal Danish Academy of Music with Simon Løffler and Niels Rosing-Schow, and at the Sydney Conservatorium of Music with Liza Lim and Natasha Anderson, where she received the 2016 Ignaz Friedman Memorial Prize for excellence in composition.
-She also completed the Cursus Program on Composition and Computer Music at IRCAM with Pierre Jodlowski.
-Her conducting studies include the Sorrell Women Conductors Program at the Royal Academy of Music with Sian Edwards, specialised studies in 20th-century repertoire at the Conservatorio della Svizzera italiana with Arturo Tamayo.
-She is currently studying orchestral conducting at the École normale de musique de Paris with Julien Masmondet.
+She studied composition at the Royal Danish Academy of Music with Simon Løffler and Niels Rosing-Schow, and at the Sydney Conservatorium of Music with Liza Lim and Natasha Anderson, where she received the Ignaz Friedman Memorial Prize.
+She also completed the Cursus programme in composition and computer music at IRCAM with Pierre Jodlowski, and has attended masterclasses with composers including Harrison Birtwistle, Eva Reiter, Francesco Filidei, Zygmunt Krause, and Martin Bresnick.

 Sound images that observe a gentleness and curiosity of the human spirit form a red thread throughout my work.
+Time is approached as an immersive and gradual saturation of the senses, carried to and from points of observation to create sound sculptures.

-Time is approached as an immersive and gradual saturation of the senses that is carried from one point of observation to another.
-There is something all-consuming in the nature of music.
+There is something all-consuming about the nature of music.
 An immense trust is required from all those involved from the process of creation to performance and recollection.
 The form of what we carry through these shared interactions, within and beyond the collective space of music, is delicate, as it opens not only the soul but also the heart and mind to the possibility of being changed by what we share.

 Tertiary Studies